expipiplus1/vulkan/readme.md

 this repo.

 `default.nix { forShell = false; }` evaluates to an attribute set with one
-attribute for each of the following packages
+attribute for each of the following packages:

 - `vulkan`, the main package of this repository
 - `VulkanMemoryAllocator`, bindings to VMA